 As I just said, I have tons of guitar strings waiting for me at all times at home.
 You can see what it looks like in the image shown above.
-As a matter of fact, you can buy really inexpensive bundles of guitar strings like this one from Amazon.
+You can buy inexpensive bundles of guitar strings.
 In some cases, you can even buy bundles of ten packs or more.

-Once you’ve really gotten into guitar playing and you love it to death, spending extra money on accessories like this is a great thing to do.
-It’s kind of fun to have multiple types of strings laying around as well.
+Once you’ve gotten into guitar playing and you love it to death, spending extra money on accessories like this is a great thing to do.
+It’s kind of fun to have multiple types of strings lying around as well.

 How To Avoid Cutting Strings Too Short in the Future

 The best way to avoid cutting strings too short in the future is to string them up, wind them, and then cut them rather than cutting the strings in advance.
-There are some people who cut the strings in advance for some strange reason, maybe to avoid having the stray strings dangling at the end and scratching things up.
+Some people cut the strings in advance for some strange reason, maybe to avoid having the stray strings dangling at the end and scratching things up.